-Scope Description SCOPE 1 • irect emissions from operations.
-Over 94% of our emissions are Scope 1, of which over 99% are due o CO 2 being released during the combustion of waste, as measured by our Continuous Emissions ionitoring Systems (CEMS).
-SCOPE 2 emissions are very low as we use the energy produc Indirect emissions from the use of purchased electricity, steam, heating, and cooling.
+Scope Description SCOPE 1 Direct emissions from operations.
+Over 94% of our emissions are Scope 1, of which over 99% are due to CO 2 being released during the combustion of waste, as measured by our Continuous Emissions Monitoring Systems (CEMS).
+SCOPE 2 Indirect emissions from the use of purchased electricity, steam, heating, and cooling.
 Our Scope 2 emissions are very low as we use the energy produced by our operations to power our facilities, rather than relying on third party sources.
 The majority of these emissions are from contracted energy at our leasehold London Head Office.
-Indirect emissions in the value chain, further divided into upstream and do as shown below.
+SCOPE 3 Indirect emissions in the value chain, further divided into upstream and downstream emissions as shown below.
 The GHG Protocol defines 15 categories of scope 3 emissions.
-7 were excidentified as not applicable or not significant for the current reporting objective.
-UPSTREAM DOWNSTREA emissions.
-7 were excluded as these sources are Goods & Services - embedded emissions in purchased goods and services.
-Energy Supply - embedded emissions in the purchase of fuels and energy in other activity categories.
-Transport Upstream - emissions related to the transport of goods upstream of the production process or any transport purchased by the company.
-Waste - emissions related to the disposal and processing of waste generated in operations.
-Transport Downstream - emissions related to the transport of goods downstream of the production process not paid for by the company.
-Business Travel - emissions related to transportation of employees for business- related activities.
+7 were excluded as these sources are identified as not applicable or not significant for the current reporting objectives.